rezen/zap-tutorial/03_gui-overview.md

 #### Contexts

 #### Sites
 All requests proxied are used to be help construct a site tree.
-This helps you visualize the hierachy of your site.
+This helps you visualize the hierarchy of your site.

 ### Scripts
-ZAP has a powerful scripting engine that allows you to modify/enhance different aspects of ZAP interactions.
-For example, you can modify the headers of every request
+ZAP has a powerful scripting engine that allows you to modify/enhance different aspects of ZAP's interactions with your web service..
+For example, you can modify the headers of every request using scripts!

 ## Panel 3 Tools
 ZAP has tools that help you analyze your application